Office of Research & Sponsored Programs

 Big Rapids, MI 49307

-Student Research Fellow: Mark Smendik, Chemistry
+Student Fellow: Mark Smendik, Chemistry

 Faculty Mentor: Dr. Daniel Adsmond, Arts, Sciences and Education, Physical Sciences

 Project: Using Carboxylic Acids to Induce Sulfameter Polymorphism